biojava/biojava.github.io/wiki/Get_source.md

 BioJava now using SVN
 =====================

-BioJava has moved the version control system from CVS to Subversion (svn).
+As of January 2008 BioJava has moved the version control system from CVS to Subversion (svn).
 All Biojava modules, branches and tags and the history of the files has been imported into the new repository.

 ### How SVN checkouts work